anyscale/madewithml.github.io/docs/mlops-course.md

     <div class="offset-md-1 col-md-10">
         <div class="admonition warning">
             <p class="admonition-title">This is not a MOOC</p>
             <p>Passive courses on popular online education platforms typically have a <a href="https://www.insidehighered.com/digital-learning/article/2019/01/16/study-offers-data-show-moocs-didnt-achieve-their-goals" target="_blank">2-3% completion rate</a> because they don't offer the cohort-based community experience.
-This course is interactive and offers accountability to make sure you learn this content well enough to apply it in your own work.</p>
+Our paid course is interactive and offers accountability to make sure you learn this content well enough to apply it to your own work.</p>
         </div>
     </div>
 </div>